 WAVE Foundation Internship Programs

-Requirements: Students must have completed one year of college (must be of sophomore, junior, or senior status) and must be registered for credit at a two or four year college or university.
-Approval from the student’s academic advisor is required at time of application.
-Previous experience in aquarium keeping is desired.
-With your completed online application, you will be asked to upload a cover letter, resume, advisor recommendation form and a copy of your transcripts.
+Requirements: Students must have completed one year of college (must be of sophomore, junior or senior status) and preferred to be registered for credit at a two or four year college or university.
+We also accept applications from those who have complete college and looking for life experience in the industry.
+With your completed online application, you are required to upload a cover letter and resume.

-Applications should be completed online and will be automatically submitted to the WAVE Foundation’s Volunteer Services Department.
-Should you have any questions regarding the application or any of the volunteer programs, contact us by emailing email@example.com.
+Applications completed online will be automatically submitted to WAVE Foundation’s Community Engagement Office.
+Should you have any questions regarding the application or any of the volunteer opportunities, contact us by emailing email@example.com.

 Internship Position Descriptions

 Public Relations Intern: The public relations internship is designed to provide a hands-on introduction to public relations at a fast-paced animal-based attraction.
 Students will assist and support the Public Relations Manager in a unique environment.
 He/she will aid with marketing – and promotion – related projects.
-This is an unpaid position that requires solid communications and writing skills.
+This position requires solid communication and writing skills.
 Three writing samples must be submitted upon application (news story, press release, and sample of best work).

-Sales Office Intern: The Sales Office internship is designed to assist the Sales Department with projects that may include group sales, consignment, and shadow events.
-This is an unpaid position requiring solid communication and writing skills.
+Sales/Event Office Intern: The Sales Office internship is designed to assist the Sales Department with projects that may include group sales, consignment, and shadow events.
+This position requires solid communication and writing skills.